PinewoodPip/lg2modding/docs/boosts.md

 - `offlineProductionMultiplier`: adds a multiplier to offline production.
 Offline production is capped at 100%.
 Negative offline production does nothing.
 - `baseAsteroidValue`: adds extra base metal to asteroid production.
 - `keyboardStrastMultiplier`: adds a multiplier to the chance of Strange Asteroids appearing while mining with the keyboard.
 - `activeProductionMultiplier`: adds a multiplier to all production while you're not idling.
-You're considered idle if you haven't made any input outside of moving the mouse in the last `idlingMinutesThreshold` minutes, as defined in [GlobalTuning](global-tuning.md).
+You're considered idle if you haven't made any input outside of moving the mouse in the last few minutes, modifiable with the `idlingMinutesThreshold` boost.
 - `xpScannerScaling`: adds a multiplier to XP production for each level of the Scanner building that you have.
 - `buildingCostsRefund`: refunds a percentage of the metal spent on a building (including its level upgrades) when you demolish it.
 Capped at 100% of the metal spent.
 - `strastChanceMultiplier`: adds a multiplier to the chance of Strange Asteroids appearing.
 - `baseStrastChance`: adds to the base chance of a Strange Asteroid appearing.
-The base chance is 1% (0.01), as defined in [GlobalTuning](global-tuning.md).
+The base chance is 1% (0.01) in the vanilla campaign (set in the [default boost](campaigns.md#default-boost)).
 - `productionMultiplierPerUniqueBuilding`: adds a multiplier to all production for each unique building type currently owned.
-- `allProductionPerStrast`: adds a multiplier to all production for each Strange Asteroid destroyed (total), up to a cap defined in [GlobalTuning](global-tuning.md).
+- `allProductionPerStrast`: adds a multiplier to all production for each Strange Asteroid destroyed (total), up to a cap defined of +100%.
 - `lunchboxDoublingChance`: adds a chance to gain 2x lunchboxes from a conquest.
 - `allProductionPerNode`: adds a multiplier to all production for each galaxy map node conquered in the current ascension.
 - `strastCooldownFlatReduction`: reduces the "cooldown" of Strange Asteroids by a flat amount of seconds.
 For each Strange Asteroid clicked, the chance of finding additional ones is reduced for a certain amount of seconds, with the penalty scaling down linearly as the cooldown approaches 0.